Michele-x98/TBDM-TrinoDB/README.md

 ## **Results**

-Here some results of the querys made through TrinoDB and visualizedvia Jupyter notebook about most used language and most used licence of repositories:
+Here are some results of the queries made through TrinoDB and visualized via Jupyter notebook about the most used language and most used licence of repositories:

 <div>
 <img src="./assets/most_used_lang.png" alt=lang.pn>